bufbuild-ru/docs/docs/bufstream/reference/configuration/helm-values/index.md

   azure:
     # -- Azure storage account container name.
     bucket: ""
-    # -- Azure storage account endpoint to use—for example, https://<storage account>.blob.core.windows.net
+    # -- Azure storage account endpoint to use — for example, https://<storage account>.blob.core.windows.net
     endpoint: ""
     # -- Azure prefix to use for all stored files.
     prefix: ""